India’s BlackBuck valued at $1 billion in $67 million fundraise – TechCrunch

 BlackBuck connects businesses with truck owners and freight operators.
 The startup has developed a simplified app for truck drivers in India, who are typically not very literate, to help them accept work and easily navigate to their destination using Google Maps.
 On the client side, businesses can fire up a similar app to place orders.

-About 700,000 truckers and 1.2 million trucks in India today are connected to the platform, which sees over 15 million transactions each month.
+About 700,000 truckers and 1.2 million trucks in India today are connected to the platform, which sees more than 15 million transactions each month.
 “India’s truckers did not go truly digital till 2019.
 Since then, the supply activity has gone up by 20 times,” said Yabaji.

 “When we started BlackBuck in 2015, only 40% of truck owners had smartphones and for truck drivers, that adoption was just 7%.
-By 2019, 100% of truck owners and 70% of truck drivers had smartphones,” he said, attributing this growth to advent of low-cost Android smartphones and access to much more affordable mobile data (thanks to Jio Platforms).
+By 2019, 100% of truck owners and 70% of truck drivers had smartphones,” he said, attributing this growth to the advent of low-cost Android smartphones and access to much more affordable mobile data (thanks to Jio Platforms).

 “On top of this, the government started pushing the digital adoption.
 There’s a digital toll system now, and many state governments have made GPS mandatory,” he said.